genotrance/px/README.md

   --pac=  proxy:pac=
   PAC file to use to connect
-    Use in place of server if PAC file should be loaded from a custom URL or file location instead of from Internet Options
+    Use in place of --server if PAC file should be loaded from a URL or local file.
+Relative paths will be relative to the Px script or binary

   --listen=  proxy:listen=
   IP interface to listen on.
 Valid IP address, default: 127.0.0.1